-The calculations performed (Table 2) showed that in most cases the Weibull distribution in the form (eq.
-9) is the best suited to the empirical data describing the variability of the total depth of rainfall (P{tot}) in a rainfall event.
-In addition, the variation in rainfall duration of the events resulting from rainfall of different genesis is described, in most cases, by the Weibull distribution and only in the case of the data measured over an annual cycle is it expressed better by the GEV distribution (eq.
+The calculations performed (Table 2) showed that in most cases the Weibull distribution in the form (Eq.
+9) is the best suited to the empirical data describing the variability of the total depth of rainfall ( $P{\text{tot}}$ ) in a rainfall event.
+In addition, the variation in rainfall duration of the events resulting from rainfall of different genesis is described, in most cases, by the Weibull distribution and only in the case of the data measured over an annual cycle is it expressed better by the GEV distribution (Eq.
 11).
-The values of the rainfall intensities of different genesis are, in most cases, described by log-normal distributions (eq.
-10), whereas in the case of the rain intensity caused by frontal precipitation, its dynamics are described by a generalized distribution of extreme values.
-Satisfactory adjustment of the calculation results to the measurements of the tested variables of a continuous nature is confirmed by the curves shown in Figures 6-7.
+The values of the rainfall intensities of different genesis are, in most cases, described by log-normal distributions (Eq.
+10), whereas in the case of the rain intensity it is caused by frontal precipitation, and its dynamics are described by a generalized distribution of extreme values.
+Satisfactory adjustment of the calculation results to the measurements of the tested variables of a continuous nature is confirmed by the curves shown in Figs. 6-7.